Royal Ascot review and replays

 He forced several rivals to snatch up, notably third home Crispy Cat and fourth Brave Nation, but was a length-and-three-quarters clear of 7/4 favourite Walbank at the line.

-Inevitably a stewards' enquiry was called but the placings were allowed to stand.
+Inevitably a stewards' enquiry was called but the placings were allowed to stand although Hanagan was given a ten-day careless riding ban.

 Watch Race Replay